yereverluvinunclebert/Panzer-Flip-Clock-Widget/README.md

 ![panzer-flipflop-desktop01](https://github.com/yereverluvinunclebert/Panzer-Flip-Clock-Widget/assets/2788342/a9bb092f-a653-4808-a38f-310a76da0c41)

 This widget was created with the serious coding skills of Harry Whitfield.
-I supplied the graphics, the original code, the concept and idea and steered the widget toward its final goal.
+I supplied the graphics, and some of the code.
 I also tested the widget, added extra functionality and fettled the code for release.
-Harry built the core functionality to my spec. but just did it far better than I would ever have done!
+Harry built the core functionality but just did it far better than I would ever have done!

 Built using: